 Collegiate School students enrolled in two senior Capstone classes spanned the globe in March, making connections with their peers at partner schools in China and Mexico and, upon their return, shared their experiences with their peers, special guests and community organizations.

 After visiting Pony Pasture and the T. Tyler Potterfield Memorial Bridge earlier this year, Collegiate Kindergarten classes visited Reedy Creek recently as they continued their investigation of the James River.
 Educators from the James River Association were on hand to teach students about the impact pesticides and fertilizers have on the water quality of the James River.
 Students also connected their cleaning of the Collegiate filterras back in March to keeping pollutants out of George's Branch Creek, which is a tributary that flows into the James River.

-Members of the Upper School Prism student resource group observed today's national Day of Silence by distributing pins with red, white and blue ribbons and sharing information with their classmates on why some Upper School students have voluntarily participated for more than five years.
+Members of the Upper School Prism student resource group observed today's national Day of Silence by distributing pins with rainbow colored ribbons and sharing information with their classmates on why some Upper School students have voluntarily participated for more than five years.

 Collegiate was honored to host the Virginia Diversity Network’s spring conference.
 During the all-day session, which focused on the theme of Interfaith Dialogue, four community leaders and scholars, including Collegiate Upper School English teacher Dr. Leah Angell Sievers, served on a panel.
 They tackled difficult questions, modeled interfaith dialogue and sparked conversation among the 30 participants from various Virginia-based independent schools, including The Steward School, St. Catherine’s School, St. Christopher’s School, Flint Hill School, St. Stephen’s & St. Agnes School, St. Michael’s Episcopal School and St. Anne’s-Belfield School.